MicrosoftDocs/windows-itpro-docs/windows/keep-secure/wip-app-enterprise-context.md

 localizationpriority: high
 ---

-# Determine the Windows Information Protection (WIP) Enterprise Context for an app
+# Determine the Enterprise Context of an app running in Windows Information Protection (WIP)
 **Applies to:**

 -   Windows 10, version 1607